struct/isoalloc/PERFORMANCE.md

 `DISABLE_CANARY` can be set to 1 to disable the creation and verification of canary chunks.
 This removes a useful security feature but will significantly improve performance.

-By default on Linux IsoAlloc will attempt to use Huge Pages for any allocations that are a multiple of 2 mb in size.
+By default IsoAlloc will attempt to use Huge Pages (for both Linux and Mac OS) for any allocations that are a multiple of 2 mb in size.
 This is the default huge page size on most systems but it might not be on yours.
-You can check the value for your system by running the following command:
+On Linux you can check the value for your system by running the following command:

 ```
 cat /proc/meminfo | grep Hugepagesize